 What Your Hair Says About Your Health

-Did you know that your hair holds the secrets to uncovering the root causes to many of your health symptoms?
+Did you know that your hair holds the secrets to uncovering the root causes of many of your health symptoms?
 It has nothing to do with the color of your hair, the texture, or even the color.
 The clues lie in the mineral composition of the strands of hair themselves.

 Hair mineral analysis has become an increasingly popular tool for gaining a deeper understanding into one’s health and the nutritional factors that debilitate it.
 It is probably one of the most efficient ways to determine what Heavy Metal Toxicities, Mineral Deficiencies, and Nutritional Imbalances are in your body.